ModernWoWTools/MapUpconverter/README.md

 ## Usage
 On Windows, open MapUpconverterGUI.exe and fill in the settings, download the required files and hit start.
-Alternatively or on other platforms, fill in settings.json correctly and run MapUpconverter.exe.
+Alternatively or on other platforms, create and fill in settings.json correctly and run MapUpconverter.exe.

 ## Settings
 You can use the included MapUpConverterGUI.exe tool (Windows only!) to change these settings.
 If you want to edit the settings.json/want more information on what things do, read on.